CruceGameDevel/CruceGame/docs/hacking.md

 -----

 When working on an issue, you will make another branch.
-Please name it accordingly (*-bugfix for issues maked as bugs, no special name for features and so on).
+Please name it accordingly (*-bugfix for issues marked as bugs, no special name for features and so on).
 It is not necessary to make one branch for each issue (some may require more branches, or more related issues may be fixed in the same branch).
 The commit names in that branch will contain in their message #xx, where xx is